axone-protocol/docs/docs/whitepaper/okp4-principles-and-features.md

 **Knowledge**: Output from data sharing that is used and valuable for the end-user.

-**SDK**: A Software Development Kit is a set of developments tools that facilitate the creation of applications on a platform.
+**SDK**: A Software Development Kit is a set of development tools that facilitate the creation of applications on a platform.

 **Trustless data sharing**: To let data contribute to valuable knowledge and applications without ever losing control of the data itself, through a trustless network and privacy-preserving techniques so that other parties never access the raw shared data.